-- Encourage firms to implement communications relating to the value of CE Firm Element programs and evaluate disincentives or other ramifications for failure to complete CE. - Confirm that training programs and materials meet standards for content stipulated in the rules and regulations of the securities industry. - Use training sessions to highlight the importance and reasons for continuous education and training of registered persons. - Perform a quality assurance review of the CE Firm Element program, including course content and processes, against regulatory requirements. - Educate registered persons and senior management about the importance and value of CE Firm Element programs, as well as the fact that it is mandatory. - Expand the scope of the CE Firm Element program to include other associated persons. - Ask the firm's internal audit department, compliance department, or compliance officer to periodically review the firm's compliance with its Firm Element requirements, in addition to conducting ongoing reviews of the Firm Element processes and programs. - Diversify breadth of training topics to include courses that may impact individuals across roles (e.g., ethics, conflicts of interest, cybersecurity, elder financial exploitation). - Leverage training material offered in other financial industries (e.g., insurance and financial planning) if courses are consistent with the topics identified in the needs analysis and may support the professional development of the individual. - Firms may consider training relating to their anti-money laundering (AML) compliance program and annual compliance meeting toward satisfying an individual's annual Firm Element requirement. - Identify learning content to improve compliance with firm policies, securities laws, rules and regulations.
+- Implement communications relating to the value of Firm Element programs and evaluate disincentives or other ramifications for failure to complete CE. - Confirm that training programs and materials meet standards for content stipulated in the rules and regulations of the securities industry. - Use training sessions to highlight the importance and reasons for continuous education and training of registered persons. - Perform a quality assurance review of the Firm Element program, including course content and processes, against regulatory requirements. - Educate registered persons and senior management about the importance and value of Firm Element programs, as well as the fact that the program is mandatory. - Expand the scope of the Firm Element program to include other associated persons. - Ask your internal audit department, compliance department or compliance officer to periodically review your compliance with its Firm Element requirements, in addition to conducting ongoing reviews of the Firm Element processes and programs. - Diversify breadth of training topics to include courses that may impact individuals across roles (e.g., ethics, conflicts of interest, cybersecurity, elder financial exploitation). - Leverage training material offered in other financial industries (e.g., insurance and financial planning) if courses are consistent with the topics identified in the needs analysis and may support the professional development of the individual. - Consider training relating to their anti-money laundering (AML) compliance program and annual compliance meeting toward satisfying an individual's annual Firm Element requirement. - Identify learning content to improve compliance with firm policies, securities laws, rules and regulations.